 Food & Drink at the SFO Delta Sky Club

-At the bar, you can ask for complimentary beer on draft, which is surprisingly very limited.
-You can browse through the Bar menu to see specific brand and origin of the beers and wine.
+At the bar, you can ask for a complimentary beer on draft, which is surprisingly very limited.
+You can browse through the Bar menu to see the specific brand and origin of the beers and wine.
 Some of these will require an additional fee (or SkyMiles).

 The list includes bottled beer (domestic and imported), such as Corona, Samuel Adams Boston Lager, Blue Moon Belgian White and Stella Artois for $4 or 200 miles.

 For cocktails, Delta features a complimentary cocktail that you can get.
 They also have a menu of craft cocktails you can choose from for $10 or 500 miles.